Data spaces

 In order to have the best IO performance, you may directly directly stripe your outputs with MPI IO.
 More details can be found in the I/O section of the official MPI documentation.

-Cloud storage with Swift (Openstack)
+Cloud storage with S3 (MinIO)

 Presentation